YuePan027/MICSQTL/README.md

 #> Filter SNP based on distance for protein Protein_283
 ```

-In this example, only 20 SNPs are kept for the first target protein and
-only 20 SNPs are kept for the second target protein.
+In this example, 24 SNPs are kept for the first target protein and only 17 SNPs are kept for the second target protein.

 ``` r
 unlist(lapply(se@metadata$choose_SNP_list, length))